What to Expect if my Pet Needs Chemotherapy

 - Heart Damage: In rare cases, some chemotherapeutic agents, such as Adriamycin (doxorubicin), can irreversibly damage the heart muscle.
 The dose of these agents prescribed for most dogs is below the dose that usually causes heart disease, and less than 10% of patients develop heart disease as a result of chemotherapy.
 We may recommend a cardiology consultation prior to administering Adriamycin (doxorubicin) in dogs that have preexisting heart disease or that are at increased risk of heart disease (such as Dobermans, Boxers, and Great Danes)

-If your pet is receiving chemotherapy, the following precautions should be followed.
+You and your pet can continue to have normal, unlimited contact with each other throughout the course of your pet’s chemotherapy treatment.
+However, the following safety precautions should be followed.
 In some cases these precautions are not necessary, but it’s best to establish a safe routine.
 When in doubt, it is always better to be overly cautious!
-Incidentally, it is generally safe to have unlimited contact with your pet during chemotherapy.

 - Never split chemotherapy pills.

-- Store pills safely out of the reach of children and pets.
+- Store all pills safely out of the reach of children and pets.